Florida police chief under fire in case of slain teen

 About 60 people protested outside the Orlando state office building where gun permits are issued.
 The Florida Civil Rights Association's Wesley Leonard urged Florida Governor Rick Scott to issue an executive order rescinding Zimmerman's permit to carry a concealed gun.

-Inez Edwards Savage, 52, a parent and a healthcare worker, said she joined the protest after hearing on the news that Zimmerman looked at Martin and instantly labeled him "suspicious."
+Inez Edwards Savage, 52, a parent and a healthcare worker, said she joined the protest after hearing on the news that Zimmerman looked at Martin and instantly labelled him "suspicious."

 "Perhaps Mr. Zimmerman shouldn't look at others as a problem, or race as a problem, but look at himself.
 He's a problem.
 It's his thinking," Savage said.